LucasJJulien/definitive-opensource/README.md

 Guaging the quality of software based on popularity alone is not the best way, I do admit, but to keep this list functioning at scale it is the most reliable method.

 ## License
-This project is released under the MIT license, hereby granting anyone to use, distribute, or modify this project even for commercial purposes.
+This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project even for commercial purposes.
 See the license tab for further information.

 ## Contents